slmes-creator/job-posting/VIDEO_SCRIPT.md

 **Narrator:**
 "After you apply, you can keep track of everything in one place:
 - Pending means they're still looking at applications
-- Approved means you got the gig - you'll see exactly which dates you're scheduled for
+- Approved means you got the job - and they will follow-up with you with more information
-- If they can't use you this time, they might leave feedback to help with future applications"
+- Otherwise if they can't use you this time, they might leave feedback to help with future applications"

 **[Screen: Approval notification email for Youth Camp Leader position]**

-"When you get approved for something like the Youth Camp Leader position, you'll get an email with all the details - when to show up, where to go, what to bring, and who to ask for."
+"When you get approved for something like the Youth Camp Leader position, you'll get an email with all the details - when to show up, where to go, what to do, etc."

 **[Screen: Organization contact information]**

 "Plus you'll have their contact info if you need to ask questions or something comes up."

+**[Screen: Rejection Email]**

+You'll also get an email if you're rejected as well, so you're left with less questions.

 ## Best Practices & Tips (7:45 - 8:30)